Doctoral Student Travel Grants FAQs

 Upon filing your dissertation, you would be considered finished and therefore unregistered.
 Applicants must be currently registered graduate students or students on an approved leave of absence.

 As our funds are granted on a first-come first-served basis, only complete application packages are accepted.

 Applicants must be invited or selected to present a paper, present research, perform or exhibit at a major professional conference or meeting.

 In order to qualify for the Doctoral Student Travel Grant, you must submit your application 21 days before your date of travel.
 Applications submitted after the deadline, or after travel will not be accepted.

 Please provide the signature of your faculty advisor.

-The application states that travel vouchers and original receipts must be submitted to the Academic Senate within 10 days.
+The application states that Expense Reports must be submitted to the Academic Senate within 10 days.
 I won’t be back at UCSB for two weeks after the conference.
-Will I still be able to turn in my receipts for reimbursement?
+Will I still be able to submit my Expense Report in Concur when I return?

-Yes, you will still be able to turn in your receipts.
+Yes, you will still be able to submit your Expense Report.
 The ten day deadline begins when you return to campus from your trip, not from the date of your conference.